centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-microsoft-dhcp-snmp.md

 ## Prerequisites

-To control your Microsoft DHCP software, the SNMP must be configured.
+### SNMP Configuration

+The SNMP service must be configured and activated on the host.
+Please refer to the official documentation from the constructor/editor.

 ## Installing the monitoring connector